wclr/yalc/README.md

 - `yalc publish --push` will publish your package to the store and propagate all changes to existing `yalc` package installations (this will actually do `update` operation on the location).
 - `yalc push` - is a use shortcut command for push operation (which will likely become your primarily used command for publication):
   - `force` options is `true` by default, so it won't run `pre/post` scripts (may change this with `--no-force` flag).
-- `scripts.postupdate` will be executed in host package dir, like while `update` operation.
 - With `--changed` flag yalc will first check if package content has changed before publishing and pushing, it is a quick operation and may be useful for _file watching scenarios_ with pushing on changes.
 - Use `--replace` option to force replacement of package content.
 - Use `preyalc` and `postyalc` (read in `update` docs) to execute needed script on every push.